Steven Hufnagel, Executive Director

 Steven is interested in the intersection of land use planning, land conservation, public outreach and water quality.
 He loves trails – creating them and hiking on them – and islands.
 Steven and his wife Liza live with their two children in Damariscotta just a few blocks from the harbor.

-Sarah Gladu, Director of Education and Environmental Monitoring
+Sarah Gladu, Director of Education and Citizen Science

-Sarah Gladu has been the running DRA’s School for Field Naturalists program since 2005 and has worked in environmental education since 1992.
+Sarah Gladu has been running the Coastal Rivers’ School for Field Naturalists program since 2005 and has worked in environmental education since 1992.
 Sarah currently coordinates Coastal Rivers’ varied citizen science projects and is Chair of MCOA (Maine Coastal Observing Alliance).
 Previously she worked for the University of Maine Cooperative Extension coordinating state-wide water quality monitoring programs.

 Sarah has a B.A. from Brandeis University in Environmental Policy where she also got a Teaching Certification and a Wildlife Management Certificate.
 In 1998, she received a Master of Environmental Learning and Leadership from the University of Minnesota.
-Sarah lives in Waldoboro with her two daughters, her husband Tim, five Norwegian Elkhounds, two horses, chickens, ducks, sheep and one cat.
+Sarah lives in Waldoboro with her two daughters, her husband Tim, four Norwegian Elkhounds, four fish, three horses, chickens, ducks, sheep, one goat and one cat.

 Darryn Kaymen, Operations Manager